GlobalCoinstar/White-Paper/README.md

-This is Our whitepaper version 1.0 release on June, 2024
+Our whitepaper Repository, First release on 1st June, 2024